xi-livecode/xi/README.md

 `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+You can also try things on the REPL without installing the gem on your machine by doing `bundle exec bin/xi`.

 ## Contributing